-The Adjace of Problems or

-Default risk mitigation

-- Priority of debt

-- pari passu clauses prohibition of creating prior ranking debt

-- Limited opportunity for improving pension fund priority

-- Negative pledges

-- Financial covenants

-- i.e. accelerated funding if covenant deteriorates

-- Complicated could cause full default

-The Adam of Problem or noting markst employ the takes

-Default risk mitigation Security Charge over assets (contingent assets) E.g. Property Inventory Subsidiaries Escrow account Value of security on company default not the same as market value of security now!
+Default risk mitigation Default risk mitigation Contingent assets Priority of debt Security Example of charge on assets pari passu clauses - prohibition of creating prior ranking debt Charge over assets (contingent assets) ■ Property with market value of £100m Limited opportunity for improving pension fund priority ■ E.g. Property Charge given such that property passes to pension Negative pledges Inventory fund should company default Subsidiaries Financial covenants Escrow account But would this be sufficient? • i.e. accelerated funding if covenant deteriorates ■ Complicated - could cause full default Value of security on company default not the same as market value of security now!

+Contingent assets

-Contingent assets Contingent assets Example of charge on assets Property with market value of £100m Charge given such that property passes to pension fund should company default But would this be sufficient?
-Property might not be worth £100m at default?
-So value now of charge over property < £100m Pension fund might need more/less than £100m at company default Dynamic process Charge could reduce as contributions made Charge might have to increase as economic conditions change The Select of Physics, 100 1 miles, contract the Select The farmer of the days of risking marks arranged to class
+- Property might not be worth £100m at default? - So value now of charge over property < £100m - Pension fund might need more/less than £100m at company default - Dynamic process - Charge could reduce as contributions made - Charge might have to increase as economic conditions change